Disclaimer & Editor's Note

 - Opinions and information contained in these recipes do not replace, modify, alter, amend, or change the recommendations of a brand-name item manufacturer.
 Any such modifications from those of a brand-name manufacturer are those opinions of the author of each recipe and not those of the ABA or SLD.
 Furthermore, if a brand-name of a product is stated, we are not aware of whether any of the authors have been subsidized in any way by any brand-name manufacturer for stating that their product is being used.

 - We recommend that you read the entire recipe before starting to cook.
 As a further word of advice, be sure your oven is working properly and that the thermostat is accurate.
-It is also wise to always monitor your epicurean creation delight during its preparation to make sure it is cooking properly and to your satisfaction.
+It is also wise to always monitor something during its preparation to make sure it is cooking properly and to your satisfaction.

 - The information and recipes contained in this article including all portions thereof may not be copied or disseminated in any form or by any means or stored in an electronic database or retrieval system without the express written consent of the American Bar Association and Senior Lawyers Division being first obtained in writing.